Out-of-School Syrian Children Catch Up With Self-Learning Program

 The Self-Learning Program, a joint venture by Educate A Child (EAC) — a global program of Education Above All — and UNICEF USA, allows out-of-school children between the ages of 6 and 15 to catch up with their peers by studying at home or in community centers with the help of volunteers or caregivers.
 In the governate of Aleppo, regular schools serve as learning centers for the program, over weekends and after regular school hours.
 Children benefitting from the program learn English, Arabic, math and sciences, including physics and chemistry.

-Children like 7-year-old Nour (above) who have enrolled in the program also receive school bags, school supplies, textbooks and mine risk education sessions to help them learn how to protect themselves against the risk of unexploded ordnance.
-The program also offers children recreational and sports activities, to help them regain a sense of normalcy in their lives and reconnect with their childhood.
+Children who have enrolled in the program, like 7-year-old Nour (above), receive school bags, school supplies, textbooks.
+The program also offers mine risk education sessions to help them learn how to protect themselves against the risk of unexploded ordnance, and recreational and sports activities to help them regain a sense of normalcy and just be kids again.

 It's chilly inside the school building, but 7-year-old Ali (above) is happy to be back in a classroom.
 He's one of the more than 2 million Syrian children whose education has been disrupted by the civil war.
 "What happens when a Syrian child has never known a peaceful Syria?" asked UNICEF Executive Director Henrietta Fore.
 "Schools are where boys and girls from various cultures, religions and social and economic backgrounds can gather and spend time together.
 Learn together.
 Play together.
 And build the mutual respect and understanding that builds social cohesion."

 Together, EAC and UNICEF have reached 7-year-olds like Heyam (above) and Maryam (below) and more than 119,000 other children through the Self-Learning Program, allowing them to reconnect with their peers and reach their full potential in life.